justinmayer/virtualfish/docs/plugins.rst

 Virtualenvwrapper Compatibility Aliases (``compat_aliases``)
 ------------------------------------------------------------

-This plugin provides some global commands to make virtualfish behave more like Doug Hellman's virtualenvwrapper.
+This plugin provides some global commands to make VirtualFish behave more like Doug Hellman's virtualenvwrapper.

 Commands